 However, on Mint software center, I found out that Eclipse is not up-to-date.
 So I will recommend you guys to download Eclipse from the official website.

-Netbeans is an open source IDE and is most famous among user same as Eclipse.
+Netbeans is an open-source IDE and is most famous among user same as Eclipse.
 It is written in Java and fully supports each and every kind of Java app development.
-As it is open source, user can themselves create plugin or download and install their favourite one to increase its power and customization.
+As it is open-source, user can themselves create plugin or download and install their favorite one to increase its power and customization.
 It can also be used to work on cloud app.
-It also supports development of other languages like C, C++, HTML5 etc. There are many users who say that Netbeans is much better than Eclipse.
+It also supports the development of other languages like C, C++, HTML5, etc. There are many users who say that Netbeans is much better than Eclipse.
 So, you should try this too.

 The race of Java IDE and ORACLE won’t be there?
-Well here comes oracle with it’s free Java IDE named JDeveloper.
+Well here comes Oracle with it’s free Java IDE named JDeveloper.
 JDeveloper can be found in 3 different editions named JAVA, J2EE and Studio edition and each of them has different features and tools.
-Again it has also support for plugins and it supports development with many features like debugger, XML etc.
+Again it has also support plugins and it supports development with many features like debugger, XML, etc.

 jGrasp can be better defined by what it says on its website that is:-

-Dr.JAVA is a free, open source Java IDE which is maintained on SourceForge.
-It is specially for beginners but pros can still use it.
-Dr.Java is maintained by the JavaPLT group at the Rice University.
+Dr.JAVA is a free, open-source Java IDE that is maintained on SourceForge.
+It is especially for beginners but pros can still use it.
+Dr.Java is maintained by the JavaPLT group at Rice University.
 It is suitable for beginners for Java IDE.

 Well, I would like to end now by saying that Linux has really awesome Java IDE available today.
 We are having much powerful and free IDE than any other OS.
 We can maintain, build or do any real-time changes with ease with these Java IDE anytime, anywhere.
 Tell me your review with the Java IDE in the Linux, I will be glad to listen.
 Comment below and follow LinuxAndUbuntu for regular updates on Linux and don’t forget to subscribe to our newsletter to no-to miss anything.